-Distinguished Young Women - Entering Freshmen who are Tennessee Distinguished Young Women contestants, finalists, and winners of the state-sanctioned Distinguished Young Women Program with a 3.00 GPA are eligible for \$1000 per year.
-This scholarship is renewable with a 3.00 GPA.
+Distinguished Young Women - Entering Freshmen who are Tennessee Distinguished Young Women contestants, finalists, and winners of the state-sanctioned Distinguished Young Women Program are eligible for \$1,000 per year.
+This scholarship may be renewable provided the student maintains a 2.00 cumulative GPA.